-Passwords should be between 8 and 15 characters in length, and a combination of letters (lowercase and uppercase), numbers, and characters.
-Do not use passwords that are easily guessable.
-Never use a password based around your social security number and avoid the use of dictionary words.
+Passwords should be between 8 and 15 characters in length, and a combination of letters (lowercase and uppercase), numbers, and styles.
+Do not use easily guessable passwords.
+Never use a password-based around your social security number and avoid the use of dictionary words.

-It may be difficult to memorize them all, so password managers can sort this out for you.
+It may be difficult to memorize them all so that password managers can sort this out for you.

 2. Using Two Factor Authentication